 Billing only concerns profiles that are active.
 A profile is considered active if the profile has been targeted or communicated with in the past 12 months via any channel.

-The profiles that were excluded during delivery preparation (typology rules, quarantines) are not taken into account.
-A profile that has been targeted by several deliveries will only be counted once.
+A profile that has been targeted by several deliveries is counted only once.

 Facebook and Twitter channels are not taken into account.

 Active profiles count is available for Marketing instances only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.